 Simply, hit your drumsticks off a pillow.
 I’m not a massive fan of this, but the idea has been repeated many times by drum instructors.
 Where the practice pad has an often bouncy feel to it, a pillow has no rebound.
-It makes you work harder and forces your joins and small muscles to strengthen.
+It makes you work harder and forces your joints and small muscles to strengthen.

-Practicing on a pillow will often yield good improvements for playing on low tuned drums such as floor toms.
+Practicing on a pillow will often yield good improvements for playing on low-tuned drums such as floor toms.

 Note: I would advise that you limit playing on a pillow to relatively short sessions.
 It’s easy to overwork your muscles and joints and cause issues such as tendonitis.
 Always listen to your body.
 If you feel like you’re in pain then stop and take some rest from those motions.
 If the pain won’t go away, preferably see a good drum instructor and a physical therapist (both if possible)!

 3. Air Drum